LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 ### Pre-Investigation consideration

-**Pre-Investigation consideration** -> Phase where you determine the capabilities and equipment specifications to conduct a forensic exam, regardless of whether it is in the field or a lab environment
+**Pre-Investigation consideration** -> Phase where you determine the <u>capabilities and equipment</u> specifications to conduct a forensic exam, regardless of whether it is in the field or a lab environment

 Tech changes, methods of hiding data or conducting criminal activities, we need to adjust.

+**Drive blocker** -> blocks modifications on devices (so we can make the acquisition without modifying anything)